cesarderio/reading-notes/401-reading-notes/class-41.md

 * I am excited to learn how to use React native and expo to build out mobile apps for android and iOS.

 ## Things I want to know more about

+[Expo Go](https://expo.io/tools#client) is an app you can download on your phone to “view” your app in development.

+[Expo CLI](https://expo.io/tools#cli) is a tool to create, manage, and develop your apps.

+[Expo SDK](https://expo.io/tools#sdk) is a modular set of packages that provide access to native APIs, like Camera or Notifications.

+[Expo Snack](https://expo.io/tools#snack) is a web-based playground where you can write React Native snippets and run them in the browser, which you’ll see in the next exercise!